anquanscan/sec-tools/README.md

 [Malicious_URL_Analyzer](https://github.com/whitefight18/Malicious_URL_Analyzer): A tool that detects maliciousness of suspicious links, written in python with <3.
 [action-pylint](https://github.com/konstruktoid/action-pylint): A GitHub action that checks Python code using black, safety and flake8.
 [WordBlitz-bot](https://github.com/sssss465/WordBlitz-bot): a fun bot i made for wordblitz
 [evil-mhyprot-cli](https://github.com/kkent030315/evil-mhyprot-cli): A PoC for Mhyprot2.sys vulnerable driver that allowing read/write memory in kernel/user via unprivileged user process.
+[waybulk](https://github.com/sham00n/waybulk): Search a list of domains on the wayback machine